adgayle/aws-saa-study-guide/saa.md

     * You commit to using $X/hour of compute and this gets you a price lower than On Demand
     * Applies to a specific instance family
     * No region restrictions
+    * Three types
+        * Compute savings plan applies to EC2, Lambda and Fargate regardless of family, size, AZ, region, OS or tenancy
+        * EC2 instance savings plan applies to EC2 but a specific family and region
+        * SageMaker savings plan just for sagemaker

 ### EBS Backed
 * Persistent